Purdue vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament First Round

 - Pick OU:

 Purdue is 13-20-1 against the spread this season compared to Fairleigh Dickinson's 14-18-1 ATS record.
-A total of 15 out of the Boilermakers' games this season have gone over the point total, and 19 of the Knights' games have gone over.
-The teams average 151.1 points per game, 6.1 more points than this matchup's total.
-Over the last 10 contests, Purdue is 3-7 against the spread and 7-3 overall while Fairleigh Dickinson has gone 5-5 against the spread and 6-4 overall.
+In terms of hitting the over, games involving the Boilermakers are 15-19-0 and the Knights are 19-14-0.
+The teams score an average of 151.1 points per game, 4.6 more points than this matchup's total.
+In the past 10 contests, Purdue has a 3-7 record against the spread while going 7-3 overall.
+Fairleigh Dickinson has gone 5-5 against the spread and 6-4 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.